-- 3.1 The Development Officer shall review permitted use development permit applications.
-A decision on the proposal shall be made in accordance with the provisions of this Zoning Bylaw.
-The Development Officer may: - a. issue a refusal for the application and give reasons for the refusal - b. issue an approval for the application - issue an approval for the application subject to conditions specified in this Bylaw - d.
-Refer the permitted use development permit application to Council for review if the Development Officer feels it is necessary.
+- A) The Development Officer shall review permitted use development permit applications.
+A decision on the proposal shall be made in accordance with the provisions of this Zoning Bylaw and the Official Community Plan.
+The Development Officer may: - a) issue a refusal for the application and give reasons for the refusal; - b) issue an approval for the application; - c) issue an approval for the application subject to conditions specified in this Bylaw; - d) Refer the permitted use development permit application to Council for review if the Development Officer feels it is necessary.

-3.2 Permitted Use Conditions
+4) Permitted Use Conditions

-When a permitted use development permit application is approved subject to conditions, the conditions must be provided for in this Zoning Bylaw.

-- 3.3 Every decision of the Development Officer shall be in writing and a copy of the decision shall be sent to the applicant. - 3.4 The Development Officer may revoke a development permit that has been issued in error.
+- A) When a permitted use development permit application is approved subject to conditions, the conditions must be provided for in this Zoning Bylaw. - B) Every decision of the Development Officer shall be in writing and a copy of the decision shall be sent to the applicant. - C) The Development Officer may revoke a development permit that has been issued in error.

-3.5 Permitted Use Appeal Process
+5) Permitted Use Appeal Process

-- a.
-A person affected by the development permit decision may appeal to the Development Appeals Board if: - They feel there is an alleged misapplication of the Zoning Bylaw in the issuance of a development permit - II.
-A refusal has been given for a permitted use - III.
-An approval has been given for a permitted use

-- IV.
-Conditions have been attached to the approval that the affected person does not consider appropriate - b.
-The appeal to the Development Appeals Board has to be made within 30 days of the effective date of Council's decision.
+- A) A person affected by the development permit decision may appeal to the Development Appeals Board if: - a) They feel there is an alleged misapplication of the Zoning Bylaw in the issuance of a development permit. - b) A refusal has been given for a permitted use. - c) An approval has been given for a permitted use and conditions have been attached to the approval that the affected person does not consider appropriate. - B) The appeal to the Development Appeals Board has to be made within 30 days of the effective date of Council's decision.

-4 Discretionary Use
+6) Discretionary Use